jmoonoz/career-web/README.md

 The following is a mock creation of a studio company version of my graphic freelance design "Moonoz Disenoz".

+# open visual studios
+<li>Once visual studios is open toggle the integrated terminal</li>

 # Download files through a git clone request

+in the visual studio terminal type in the following command prompt

 <li>git clone https://github.com/jmoonoz/career-web</li>

 # Getting Started with Create React App